5 Furnace Smells You Shouldn’t Ignore in Your Home

 Two common furnace smells you may notice when you first turn on your unit that are not cause for alarm are:

-Dirty or moldy socks.
+1. Furnace smells like dirty or moldy socks.

 “Dirty sock syndrome” refers to a smell that resembles a locker room or a dirty sock.
 This damp scent reeks of mold and mildew and is indicative of bacteria and mold growth that has built up in the evaporator coil.
 This smell can be produced when turning on the air conditioning unit as well as the heater.
 While this smell is certainly unpleasant, it’s not likely harmful unless someone living in the house suffers from allergies or has a compromised immune system.